-Henrik Salje joined as a Chargé de Recherche in the Mathematical Modelling of Infectious Diseases Unit at Institut Pasteur in February 2017.
-His interests lie in applied public health research, especially with regards to the spread of arboviruses.
-He focuses on combining the development of analytical approaches with empirical research to better understand the transmission dynamics of different infectious diseases.
+Henrik Salje is a Group Leader in the Mathematical Modelling of Infectious Diseases Unit at Institut Pasteur.
+His group focuses on applied public health research, especially with regards to the spread of arboviruses.
+His research combines the development of analytical approaches with empirical research to better understand the transmission dynamics of different infectious diseases.
+In particular this involves working with genetic, antigenic and epidemiological data.
 He has a Bachelors and Masters degree in Biochemistry from Oxford University, a Masters degree in Biostatistics from Johns Hopkins Bloomberg School of Public Health and a PhD in Epidemiology, also from Johns Hopkins.
 Prior to starting his PhD, he worked in financial modeling in the investment banking sector in London.
 He is also an Adjunct Assistant Professor at Johns Hopkins Bloomberg School of Public Health.

-Improved understanding of patterns of arbovirus infection risk
+Improved understanding of patterns of pathogen infection risk

 There have been a number of recent efforts to build global maps of infection risk for different pathogens.
 These maps typically use the results of regressions in well-characterized settings to quantify the association between […]